briancaffey/django-leaflet-demo/README.md

 ## Deploying on Digital Ocean

+Most of my projects are deployed with Heroku, but for this project I wanted to change things up and learn about deployment on another platform.
+For deploying on a DigitalOcean droplet, I used

 Here's an overview of how to deploy this app to Ditial Ocean.

 - Create a Droplet with Ubunutu 14.04